CoderDennis/decorum/notes.md

 - [x] Hanlde getting to the end of prng history.
 Change `next/1` to `next!/1` and raise EmptyHistoryError.

-- [ ] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.
-Should be easy to write a test for this.
-What is the process of rerunning the test and trying further shrinking?
-It actually seems similar to genetic algorithms.
-For a given test, this shouldn’t need to be parallelized.
+- [x] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.

 - [x] Remove `prng` parameter from `check_all` because we need a new one for each test run.
 Or make it optional.